Addieryn/triple-rift/README.md

   3. place card x1
   4. move or rotate card x1
   5. spells unlimited
-  6. 1 event if owned (?)instead of spells
+  6. 1 cataclysm if owned and legend on board (?)instead of spells

 - cannot place creature on top of other creature
 - no colors matter